Iron ore sustains rally on China optimism, low stocks

-SINGAPORE, Oct 19 (Reuters) - Iron ore futures inched higher on Thursday, buoyed by positive investor sentiment due to a recovering Chinese economy and low inventory data, though lower-than-expected steel output capped gains.
+SINGAPORE, Oct 19 (Reuters) - Iron ore futures rose on Thursday, buoyed by positive investor sentiment on a recovering Chinese economy and lower inventory, though weaker-than-expected steel output capped gains.

-The most-traded January iron ore on China's Dalian Commodity Exchange DCIOcv1 rose 0.5% to 873 yuan ($119.33) per metric ton as of 0315 GMT, rising for the seventh consecutive session.
+The most-traded January iron ore on China's Dalian Commodity Exchange DCIOcv1rose 0.4% to 866.5 yuan per metric ton at the close of daytime trade, rising for a seventh straight session.

-On the Singapore Exchange, the benchmark November iron ore SZZFU3 was up 0.8% at $116.75 a metric ton.
+On the Singapore Exchange, the benchmark November iron ore SZZFX3 was up 1% at $116.85 a metric ton.

 "Iron ore futures are rallying this morning purely in response to robust, upwardly revised Chinese Q3 GDP figures," said Atilla Widnell, Managing Director at Navigate Commodities.

+We know from daily downstream consumption data that this recovery has not eventuated in steel-intensive real estate or manufacturing industries, and would strongly warn about reading too much into these headline numbers, Atilla added.

 China's economy grew at a faster-than-expected clip in the third quarter.
-Consumption and industrial activity in September also surprised on the upside, suggesting the recent flurry of policy measures is bolstering recovery.
+Consumption and industrial activity in September also surprised on the upside, suggesting the recent flurry of policy measures is bolstering a tentative recovery.

-The iron ore market also witnessed a sentiment boost from dwindling inventories, with iron ore stocks hitting a low of 105.2 million tons as of Oct.
-13, marking their lowest levels since 2016, according to data from Steelhome SH-TOT-IRONINV, a consultancy firm.
+The iron ore market also witnessed a boost from dwindling inventories, with iron ore stocks SH-TOT-IRONINV down to 105.2 million tons as of Oct.
+13, their lowest levels since 2016 according to data from consultancy firm Steelhome.

-We know from high-frequency daily downstream consumption data that this recovery has not eventuated in steel-intensive real estate or manufacturing industries, and would strongly warn about reading too much into these headline numbers, Atilla added.

 Additionally, for the third straight month in September, dashing hopes of a turnaround in demand during a traditionally peak month for home buying.

-Steel benchmarks on the Shanghai Futures Exchange were mostly down.
-The most-active rebar contract SRBcv1 slid 0.2%, hot-rolled coil SHHCcv1 dropped 0.2%, wire rod SWRcv1 fell 1.3%, while stainless steel SHSScv1 gained 0.3%.
+Steel benchmarks on the Shanghai Futures Exchange were mixed.
+The most-active rebar contract SRBcv1gained 0.3%, hot-rolled coil SHHCcv1edged up 0.1%, wire rod SWRcv1 fell 1.1%, while stainless steel SHSScv1 gained 0.3%.

-Other steelmaking ingredients on the Dalian exchange also fell, with coking coal DJMcv1 and coke DCJcv1 down 1.8% and 1.7%, respectively.
+Other steelmaking ingredients on the Dalian exchange fell, with coking coal DJMcv1 and coke DCJcv1down 1.8% and 1.5%, respectively.

 ((ashley.fang@thomsonreuters.com))